adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Anything can happen.
-No one ever thinks it will until it does.
-What will happen, happens.
-That’s how the world is.
-The most important thing is to not let the tragedy defeat you.
-To believe that you can get through it. - Kyousuke Natsume</code></pre>
+<pre><code>1 » In order to succeed, your desire for success should be greater than your fear of failure. - Bill Cosby</code></pre>
-<pre><code>2 » There are no traffic jams along the extra mile. - Roger Staubach</code></pre>
+<pre><code>2 » If you keep on hiding your true feelings, who is going to be happy?
+If you are sad, you should say it out loud! - Haruhi Fujioka</code></pre>
-<pre><code>3 » Sometimes it’s necessary to do unnecessary things. - Kanade Jinguuji</code></pre>
+<pre><code>3 » All we can do is live until the day we die.
+Control what we can…and fly free. - Deneil Young</code></pre>
 </details>

 <!--END_SECTION:waka-->